“The eyes are part of a whole person”: Diabetic Retinopathy Barometer Latin American Advocacy Workshop

 The breakout group discussions identified country-specific issues and specific targeted strategies were then developed to address these including the establishing a coalition or working group, communication plans for educating for patients and physicians, and further local stakeholder engagement.

 The DR Barometer Program microsite (www.drbarometer.com) will feature the workshop presentations and other resources as the communities of practice develop.
-In addition, the DR Barometer European Advocacy workshop will be hosted on 18-19 May in Milan, Italy.
+In addition, the DR Barometer European Advocacy workshop will be hosted on 14-15 September in Italy.
 Each country group’s plans will be implemented with follow-up by the IFA.